Pema Chodron: When Things Fall Apart: Heart Advice for Difficult Times

 Four years later, Deirdre Blomfield-Brown had taken Chogyam Trungpa Rinpoche as her teacher and was an ordained Buddhist monk: Pema Chodron.
 In 1984, she would become head of the Gampo Abbey in Nova Scotia.
 Now this grandmother of three is the best-known American — man or woman — writer on Tibetan Buddhism.

 But that’s too limiting.

 Pema Chodron may be a Buddhist scholar, but she doesn’t talk or write like one.
 In "When Things Fall Apart: Heart Advice for Difficult Times," she rarely uses technical terms.
 She comes across like your smart, no bullshit next-door neighbor.
-[To buy the paperback from Amazon, click here.
+[To buy the book from Amazon, click here.
 For the Kindle edition, click here.]

 And she pierces all your armor.